Undergraduate Financial Aid

 - Fees – charges assessed for other college services

-- Room and board – for resident students
+- Housing and meals (formerly known as room and board) – for resident students

 - Estimated living expense – allowance for rent, utilities and food for off-campus living